banelemasuku270-tech/IT-support-portfolio/README.md

 #### 📸 Troubleshooting
 Performed troubleshooting steps to resolve the issue:

-- Updated graphic drivers in the device manager under display adapters.
+- Updated graphics drivers in the device manager under display adapters.
 - Uninstalled and installed the programme in settings (apps and features).
-- Restarted the computer (for appps sake to keep changes).
+- Restarted the computer to apply changes.

 ![Troubleshooting](software-app-display..PNG)